dnsglk/dnsglk.github.io/_drafts/lfs-coreutils-test-issue.md

 ### Failed Tests
 #### aufs vs overlay
+2 out of 3 failed tests can pass if the `aufs` docker driver is changed to `overlay2`.
 Here is the [documentation][docker-overlay2] how to change docker storage driver.
 Don't forget to enter extra command to make the backup.
-After changing the driver 2 out of 3 failed tests are passing now:
+Now it's better:
 ```
 $ grep -E "(ERROR|FAIL) " tests/test-suite.log
 FAIL tests/tail-2/inotify-dir-recreate.sh (exit status: 1)